-Loading and unloading baggage every day at Miami International Airport – one of the busiest in the country – is rewarding work, earning a living that allows you to take care of your family.
+Loading and unloading baggage every day at Coral Gables International Airport – one of the busiest in the country – is rewarding work, earning a living that allows you to take care of your family.
 However, the daily lifting, moving and carrying baggage that weighs as much as 75 pounds can take a toll on anyone’s body.

 Injuries can vary when regularly lifting heavy things, pushing heavy carts and baggage containers.
 Among the most common injuries among baggage handlers are repetitive stress injuries.
 Trips to the doctor or chiropractor may help, but, sometimes, only provide temporary relief through treatment or painkilling drugs.
 All this time, you have taken care of your family.
 Now, you must take care of yourself, especially when dealing with an employer that may put the blame for your injuries squarely on you.